craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/People and Places/Nations/Lands of Tetrimoc/Local Lore/The Code of Thieves.md

 Respect my marks.
 Respect my tools.

 I fight for my own, and for our families.
 They shall eat before we shall eat.
+They shall heal before we shall heal.

 I will not kill.
-The value of life is above any coin.
+No life is worth less than any coin.
+Especially my own.
+I will call my hits.

-My weapon is my livelihood.
+My tools are my livelihood.
 There is nothing that will separate our bond.